-On August 13, 2021, the United States Court of Appeals for the District of Columbia Circuit ruled in our case against the FCC that its refusal to update its human exposure limits (which includes cell tower emissions) was "arbitrary and capricious."
-One of the most important aspects of the court decision was that the court found the FCC did not adequately explain why it ignored scientific evidence on impacts from long term wireless radiation exposure, especially in regards to children.
+On August 13, 2021, the United States Court of Appeals for the District of Columbia Circuit ruled in our case against the FCC that the decision by the Federal Communications Commission (FCC) not to update it's 1996 safety limits for human exposure to wireless radiation (which includes cell tower emissions) was "arbitrary and capricious."
+One of the most important aspects of the court decision was that the court found the FCC did not adequately explain why it ignored scientific evidence on impacts from long term wireless radiation exposure, especially in regards to children, who the American Academy of Pediatrics states are more vulnerable to wireless radiation.
 The court ordered the FCC to examine the record evidence regarding long term exposure to children.
 So far, the FCC has not responded.
 Thus, this landmark ruling highlights how no federal health agency has reviewed the full body of current research to ensure current safety standards are protective.